M4TY/swarmhook/README.md

 ### Future plans

 - [ ] Add more webhook types
-- [ ] Create an administration UI with logs, webhook management and more.
+- [ ] Create an administration UI with logs, webhook management and more
+- [ ] Support for JSON config file